-Both in insolvency and PER proceedings the creditors' claims must be filed with the insolvency administrator or court-appointed administrator within the established deadline.
-In insolvency proceedings the deadline is set by the court decision and, if creditors fail to comply with it, they will have to initiate a declaratory proceeding, as described in question 31, within six months after the declaration of insolvency becoming res judicata.
-In the PER, the deadline for credit claims is of 20 days starting from the announcement of the initiation of proceedings made in a specific website.
+The creditors' claims must be filed with the insolvency administrator or court-appointed administrator within the established deadline.
+In insolvency proceedings, the deadline is set by the court decision and, if creditors fail to comply they will have to initiate a declaratory proceeding, as described in question 31, within six months after the declaration of insolvency becoming res judicata.
+In the PER and in the PEAP, the deadline for credit claims is 20 days starting from the announcement of the initiation of proceedings made on a specific website.
 There is no statutory form for the claim, but it should nevertheless state the name and address of the creditor, the amount due, the maturity, guarantees and nature of their credits and attach supporting documentation.
-Any creditor whose claims have not been recognised or have been partially recognised may lodge a challenge to the list of credits recognised.
+Any creditor whose claims have not been recognised or have been partially recognised may challenge the list of recognised credits.
 Within the same time period, any creditor may challenge the recognition of other creditors' claims.
 The CIRE does not formally regulate the transfer of claims already admitted to bankruptcy proceedings.
-However, the Portuguese Civil Code admits that transfer is possible but the new creditor has to file a request with the court so that its position is recognised in the same terms as the original creditor.
+However, the Portuguese Civil Code admits that transfer is possible, but the new creditor has to file a request with the court so that its position is recognised under the same terms as the original creditor.